 Mourning doves are a special bird to many people.
 Their gentle behavior and soft coo call, make them worth attracting to anyone's backyard.

 If you're interested in attracting mourning doves to your yard or garden, we can offer a few simple steps you can take.

 Below are the techniques and tips I and our website visitors use to get doves to feed and nest in our backyards.

 Provide water.
 This is the best attractant for all birds both in summer and winter.

-As you can see in the image above, having clean and open water in winter will bring birds and especially doves, to your yard.
+As you can see in the image above, having clean and open water in winter will bring birds, especially doves, to your yard.

 There are multiple ways to provide water in winter.
 A Heated Bird Bath or Deicer can be had at affordable prices.